s-20/unnamed/Tangles.md

 ### Entangled Scenes

-If your Tangle would be part of a scene (or *is* a part of the scene), call it immediately and add a [Drama Die](DramaDice.md) to the pool.
+If your Tangle would be part of a scene (or *is* the scene), call it immediately and add a [Drama Die](DramaDice.md) to the pool.
 Once the scene is Entangled, you have to role play it appropriately.
 At the end of the scene, add another Drama Die to the pool.

 As a side bonus, during an Entangled scene, you gain [Synergy](Synergy.md) for any Entangled checks.